Ehden: Present day

 Nowadays the people reside in their Ehden homes during the summer months for cooler days and in their Zgharta homes for warmer winters.
 A popular saying based on this moving between homes is “We cross ourselves and then move down and we celebrate and then move up.”
 This annual migration coincides with the Raising of the Cross Day, 15 September, and around Easter time.

 Ehden is a beautiful city renowned for its healthy environment, moderate dry climate and natural fresh water.
 It is one of the main summer locations of Lebanon.

 Visitors reach Ehden travelling from Beirut through Tripoli, Zgharta, Arjes then Ehden, or from Beirut through Seika, Al-Koura, Seraal, then Ehden, or from Beirut through Baalbak, Al-Arz-Becharri, Kfersghab, then Ehden.
 There are many restaurants in Ehden.
 Most restaurants are located near Mar Sarkis water stream, Al-Dawalib, Horsh Ehden and Al-Middan.
 Al-Middan is well known for its cafés, sweet shops and entertainment.
 Annual folkloric festivals are held on Al-Middan.
 Many tourists and visitors who attend Al-Middan ultimately visit Mar Gerges Cathedral, the coffin of Youssef Bey Karam and his statue on “Al-Ketla”, and the statue of Al-Sahyouni and Sheikh Asaad Boulos Gravesite.

-Many cafés can be found in “Al-Moghtaribin” (Immigrants) Street and “Al-Mattal” area, creating an atmosphere of celebration lasting all over Ehden summer attracting tourists and visitors from Lebanon and the world.
+Many cafés can be found in “Al-Moghtaribin” (Emigrants) Street and “Al-Mattal” area, creating an atmosphere of celebration lasting all over Ehden summer attracting tourists and visitors from Lebanon and the world.

 Concerts featuring stars of Lebanese and Arab singing are held almost nightly.
 First-class hotels and resorts are available for tourists.
 In addition to modern motels, bars and clubs.

 Ehden has experienced a building boom in recent times extending beyond its traditional precincts where modern villas and apartments were built.
 New roads have been developed and old ones were widened to cope with increasing traffic.

 Convenience and tourism services for comfortable living are widely available in Ehden.
 There are various shopping centres, speciality shops, health services provided in a public hospital operating throughout the year, plus medical surgeries, chemists, official centres, post and phone centre, summer schools.

-Ehden is a site for art events such as hosting cultural and art galleries, stage theatre, open air plays, lectures and forums held by Zghartians and Lebanese thinkers and intellectuals.
+Ehden is a site for art events such as hosting cultural and art galleries, stage theatre, open air plays, lectures and forums held by Zghartawi and Lebanese thinkers and intellectuals.